jbranchaud/til/zsh/find-newer-files.md

 # Find Newer Files

-Use the `-newer` flag with the name of a file to find files that have a new modification date than the named file.
+Use the `-newer` flag with the name of a file to find files that have a newer modification date than the named file.

 For instance,